 When your camera is in live view mode or displaying camera settings, you can press the “Info” button on the back of the camera to go to a grid of icons.
-One of which is the Astrotracer icon, which looks like a shooting star with a square box “reticle” surrounding the star.
+One is the Astrotracer icon, which looks like a shooting star with a square box “reticle” surrounding the star.

 Once you turn Astrotracer on, you’re ready to shoot tracked images.

 Camera Settings with Astrotracer

 Most photographers with experience shooting the night sky have heard of the ever-changing “500/400/300 Rule” for exposure times.
 Some have also heard of the newer “NPF rule,” a much more exact formula used to calculate exposure times.
 It factors in your sensor’s pixels’ size to determine the maximum exposure time before star trailing will appear.